What is Acupuncture?

 What can you expect?

 After treatment, it is quite common to feel tired or forgetful.
-One may also feel calm and relaxed, even mildly euphoric.
+One may also feel calm and relaxed, or mildly euphoric.
 After a rest, it is common to feel renewed and refreshed.

 Does it work?

 Acupuncture exceeds the standard of care for many conditions.
-As an integral art, it is not possible to separate the 'active treatment' from other aspects of the therapeutic encounter.
+As an integral art, it is not possible to separate an active treatment component from other aspects of the therapeutic encounter.
+What this means is that acupuncture is multi-faceted and complex paradigm.

 World Health Organization published a list of conditions for which acupuncture has been proven effective.
-A groundswell of research has emerged since this publication in 2003. http://www.evidencebasedacupuncture.org/who-official-position/
+A groundswell of research has emerged since this publication in 2003, including greater understanding into the process of research.